 In 1997, Peter Levine wrote and published a book called Waking the Tiger: Healing Trauma.
 Within the book, Levine displayed the human mind as that of a unique animal, and presented the theory and therapy of somatic experiencing as a form of trauma therapy.

 Somatic experiencing may sound incredibly fancy, but the definition itself is very simple.
 The idea is that the human mind is innately capable of healing itself when under duress, just like how the human body deploys antibodies to combat a foreign invasion and infection, and recruits its own cellular prowess to speed up wound healing.

 However, in cases of trauma, our mind is simply overloaded – this natural self-regulation by way of our autonomic nervous system is compromised, and our ability to function on a daily basis is plagued by inner reminders of that painful experience or memory.
-But through somatic experiencing, we can retrain ourselves to deal with trauma, and the unresolved threat we experienced.
+But through somatic experiencing therapy, we can retrain ourselves to deal with trauma, and the unresolved threat we experienced.

 How It Works

 In his book, Waking the Tiger: Healing Trauma, Levine describes how animals discharge energy after they’ve experienced life-threatening danger.
 Under threat, they mobilize large amounts of energy to have available for fleeing or fighting a dangerous situation.
 This is exactly the way human function, as well – our adrenal gland secretes adrenaline to be used in a fight-or-flight moment, keeping us out of harm’s way or eliminating the danger ahead.
 However, once safe, animals discharge this energy and restore their autonomic nervous system to equilibrium.
 Levine’s basic premise is that, in moments of extreme stress – trauma – our nervous system doesn’t recover from the fight-or-flight shock, and we’re stuck in a loop where any reference to that event will trigger the same instant reaction despite the absence of actual danger.